TART-MSU/HyperQB/README_AE.md

         are still self-contained in this artifact.

+## Remarks on this Artifact
+1. We noted that while running our experiments on the ATVA provided VM, the overall runtime *increase* a lot (in comparison to our reported runtime obtained from a MacBook M1 locally).
+2. We noted that in several cases, AutoHyper or AutoHyperQ might report “Unexpected exit code by spot” when running on ATVA VM.
+This was not detected while running from a MacBook M1 locally, and since this is an issue from other tools probably due to a different platform (instead of HyperQB itself), we did not further debug on it.
+Please note this differences of the `error` cases we resported in Table 3.
+3. For fair comparison, we also make sure the models used by other tools are the same (all in NuSMV format).
+The only difference is to use different .hq formula since the syntax of HyperQB vs AH/AHQ, are slightly different (however, the semantics of formula still conform).

 ## Structure
 Our artifact is structured as follows:
 - `benchmarks/` contains benchmarks we used for evaluation.